-Both the Primary and Secondary Digitisation Grant funding will be provided to the winning organisation/institution in the form of TownsWeb Archiving services to equivalent cash value.
+Grant funding will be provided to the winning organisations/institutions in the form of TownsWeb Archiving services to equivalent cash value.

 TownsWeb Archiving will calculate the cost of the winning organisations’ projects and present this to the organisation, who may then:

 - Use the funding to pay for the entire project should it amount to less than the Grant amount awarded

 - Select how the funding is allocated across digitisation and other TWA services should the total project cost be greater than the grant amount awarded

 Please note – if total project cost amounts to less than the grant amount awarded, any difference may either be used for additional TWA services or will be written off.
 No residual amounts will be passed to the applicant organisation.